reubenharry/website/content/blog/languagemodels.md

 From this classical perspective, the problem with modern AI is that it is exactly like Borges' *The Library of Babel*.
 In the story, the library is populated with scholars, who search for truths about the world by perusing the infinite collection of books.
-This search through form space not content space is how classical AI researchers perceived the efforts of statistical AI.
+This search through form space not content space is how classical AI researchers perceive the efforts of statistical AI.

 <!-- Borges story rolled into one.
 It is like *The Library of Babel*, because it undertakes a search through form space like the scholars searching sequences of words for truth, agnostic to the obvious content inherent in the problem. -->